Lay the groundwork for skills-based decision making

 Example use case:

 We naturally describe a role by listing the needs for the person we need.
-You might be seeking to fill a cost account role and need someone that is obviously good at: accounting, communication skills, have experience with M&A, use Tableau for statistical analysis, and have certain certification for a particular country.
+You might be seeking to fill a cost account role and need someone that is obviously good at: accounting, possesses excellent communication skills, has experience with budgeting, is familiar with variance analysis, and holds a certification for a particular country.
 Those elements underlined are in the Skills Library, because they are what naturally a person lists as skills for the role.

-Skills are structured in three Mercer Job Library arrangements that are orientated around type of work and organizational level: Job, Core Job, Specialization:
+Skills are structured in two Mercer Job Library arrangements that are orientated around type of work and organizational level: Job and Specialization plus Career Stream: